strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   - The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.

-  #def_box([
+  #def_box(
+    [
-    This is a confounding factor: A variable that influences both the treatment and the outcome.
+      A variable that influences both the treatment and the outcome.
-  ])
+    ],
+    title: "Definition: Confounding factor",
+  )

 ]